Fatima Bouchar Was Bound, Gagged And Photographed Naked. John McCain Wants To Know If Gina Haspel's Okay With That.

 “I will not support any nominee who justified the use of torture by Americans,” McCain said on the Senate floor.
 The Senate approved Bradbury on a 50-to-47 vote to become the Transportation Department’s general counsel.

-McCain released his letter to Haspel Friday, one day after the CIA provided a few details about her background, which had been almost entirely unknown because she spent so many years in the agency’s clandestine service.
+McCain released his letter to Haspel on Friday, one day after the CIA provided a few details about her background, which had been almost entirely unknown because she spent so many years in the agency’s clandestine service.
 Among the details disclosed: Haspel, 61, is from Kentucky, unmarried, the oldest of five children whose Air Force father who moved the family to military bases around the world.

 The new information, however, did not provide details of her CIA postings, which are known to have included a stint in Thailand at the first clandestine overseas detention that the CIA opened after the 9/11 attacks to interrogate suspected terrorists.
-Her work there in 2002 is largely unknown and classified.
+Her work there is largely unknown and classified as is the bulk of her career.

 McCain is asking whether Haspel ever imposed or oversaw enhanced interrogation, what her personal views were “at the time” of the techniques, and whether she thinks enhanced interrogation was effective.
 McCain also wants to know her role in destroying 92 tapes in 2005 that showed detainee interrogations in Thailand.
 Haspel’s then-boss Jose Rodriguez Jr. has taken responsibility for destroying the tapes, but acknowledged in his 2012 book some assistance from Haspel, his chief of staff at the time.